-Prereq.: Completion of all the other nurse-midwifery program courses or consent of instructor.
+Prereq.: Completion of all the other nurse-midwifery program courses or consent of instructor; 6373; 6353; 6343; 6755 (min 10 cr.)

 Examination of historical, political, legal and ethical aspects of the contemporary nurse midwifery role and refinement of nurse midwifery clinical management skills.
 Clinical occurs in an off-campus full service nurse midwifery practice.